MilanCurinckx/Soup.OrderSystem/ReadMe.md

 Lazy loading vs eager loading
 Repository => EF
 DTO for easy data transfer => If a method requires more than three parameters I used a DTO.
+ViewModel
 Do enums count as a design pattern?
+TODO:
+-Show amount of products in stock in stockController/view -Mail asking about PP
 KNOWN ISSUES:
 The unit tests sometimes run in the wrong order when you run all of them, they worked perfectly fine individually though(at least when I checked last time)